agilexrobotics/limo-doc/Limo user manual(EN).md

 #### 5.2 Download the image to be burned

 Here is an example of the official image provided by our company.
-Use Baidu cloud disk to download the image, and the download link is: https://pan.baidu.com/s/1baec7KVw6A-KT7V9xHGZyA Extract the code: pkqv
+Use Baidu cloud disk to download the image, and the download link is:https://drive.google.com/file/d/16uIAMiD4ziUZyTxlAcFLeDGFdeaSvzlU/view?usp=sharing

 #### 5.3 Instructions on software usage